-The AR550 sensor has a multipurpose cable with 8 conductors (included) and an ethernet cable with 4 conductors.
+The AR100 sensor has a multipurpose cable with 8 conductors (included).

 The standard cable is LiYCY (TP) a flexible, overall shielded, PVC twisted-pair data transmission cable for use in flexible and stationary applications under low mechanical stress with free movement without any tensile stress, loads or forced movements in dry, damp and wet conditions.
 The twisted pair construction reduces interference (crosstalk) within the cable while the tinned copper braid shield offers optimum protection from electrical and electromagnetic interference.
-The AR550 is not suggested for outdoor use.
+The AR100 is not suggested for outdoor use.

-The standard cable length is 2 m in length.
+The standard cable length is 5m in length.
 Longer cable lengths are available upon request.
-Connection and termination according to the instructions is essential for correct sensor operation.
+Connection according to the instructions is essential for correct sensor operation.
 Read the wire descriptions in Section 4.1 for connection information.